jesperhh/qmlfmt/README.md

 ## Build instructions
 Requires
 - CMake 3.1 or later
-- Qt 5.10 or later.
+- Qt 6.4.2 or later.
-- Tested with Visual Studio 2017, GCC 6.0 and Clang 5.0
+- Tested with Visual Studio 2019 and GCC 9.4.
+May work with Clang as well.
-- Tested on Windows, Linux and Mac OS
+- Tested on Windows, Linux.
+May work on Mac OS as well.

 After checking out the repository, `cd` to it and run: